 Going Home

 Going home after a transplant although a happy occasion, may be accompanied by a significant level of anxiety for the first few weeks.
 Despite the potential problems, the majority of transplant patients return to a normal lifestyle and activity within three months.
+They work, have a family, raise children, play a useful role in the community and enjoy recreation.

 You have been ill for a long time prior to your transplant and have probably lost a lot of weight.
 Therefore eating properly is an important part of your recovery process, and a healthy and balanced diet will help get you back on your feet again.